-Reinventing the Museum: Relevance, Inclusion and Global Responsibilities is the third edition following the 2004 and 2012 versions of the Reinventing series.
-More than a decade since the prior volume, this edition features all new content written since 2017 germane to this pivotal time for museums and the world.
-The book illuminates the complex external realities and shifts impacting museums, to spur and initiate relevant transformation in order to help define museum’s most impactful role in the ecosystem of their diverse communities at the local, regional and global levels.
-The urgency for meaningful change is key for museums to emerge as central, more vital contributors in a world that requires new visionary leaders with strategies to make a difference.
+Reinventing the Museum: Relevance, Inclusion, and Global Responsibilities is the third edition following the 2004 and 2012 versions of the Reinventing series.
+More than a decade since the prior volume was published, this edition features all new content written since 2017 relevant to this pivotal time for museums operating in a complex world.

-Five sections feature carefully selected articles that create a flow of topics and greater understanding of the issues of our times.
-Each section unfolds with a sequence of thinking that leads into the subsequent sections and chapters.
-From highlights of the realities from a global perspective to shifts in institutional mindset to the urgency to achieve inclusion and equity holistically in museums to fresh perspectives of practical approaches to actualize the reinvented museum – the range of topics unfolds an informed path forward.
+The curated approach of the book unfolds with a sequence of thinking that frames the subsequent sections and chapters.
+The range of topics in this volume cover global realities, shifts in institutional mindset, the urgency to achieve inclusion and equity in museums, and fresh perspectives of practical approaches to actualize the reinvented museum.

 Gail Anderson president of Gail Anderson & Associates (GA&A) works with museum leaders facilitating institutional transformation, building institutional and leadership capacity, and expanding community and global relevance.
 Anderson has dedicated much of her 40+ year career to researching, amassing and sharing resources and new ideas to contribute to the evolving thinking about museums.
 Anderson’s projects include strategic planning, organizational restructuring, institutional assessment and development, and board development.
 She has worked with more than 70+ clients and completed over 110+ projects.
 Her core commitments have been to advance social responsibilities, DEAI efforts in the field, decolonization efforts, and museums as key players in the larger global ecosystem.